IGME-202-2231/project-1-Auden-Clifford/README.md

 **Shooter Enemy** (purple band) - These enemies will also approach the player's position, however, they are large and slow and tend to hang back out of the action.
 Instead of being a melee threat, when they get close to the player they shoot a fan of bullets out in a circle, causing chaos for friend and foe alike.
 Only one shooter enemy will spawn for every 5 standard enemies, so you could see one during your second round, or not until your 5th.

+**Fast Enemy** (green band) - These enemies less aproach the player as careen toward them.
+Fast, small, and packing a massive punch, the fast enemies are capable of shredding a player's healthbar to nothing within 3 collisions (I checked).
+These enemies are rare, only 1 will spawn for every 10 standard enemies spawned which makes them the perfect golden snitch.
+Take it down and you're rewarded with 1000 points and a hefty boost to your angular velocity!

 ## Sources

 -   All sprites are original work